wfgray/cmm-devices/README.md

 To run on docker
     `docker run --name mydemoapp -p 8080:8080 -p 4567:4567 demoapp`

-### ToDo 3: Add and modify for using docker compose ###

-If you want to just run the app in docker run docker compose from the /docker directory
+If you want to just run the app in docker run docker compose from the sprint-web/docker directory
 ```
     docker-compose build
 	docker-compose up

+    Then go to your docker box ip address in your browser ie: http://192.168.99.100/
 ```

 ### ToDo 4: We have added a parent pom ###